computationalgeography/lue/document/doc/reference/python/framework/trigonometry.rst

    Compute the principal value of the arc cosine

-   :parm cosine: Datastructure containing cosines
+   :param cosine: Datastructure containing cosines
    :return: New instance of the same datastructure as passed in

    This function is overloaded for arrays containing float32 and float64 elements.